tigerbeetle/tigerbeetle/src/lsm/README.md

 That is, instead of sort-merging `A` and `B`, just update the input table's metadata in the manifest.

 This is referred to as the _move table_ optimization.

+Where a tree performs inserts mostly in sort order, with a minimum of updates, this _move table_ optimization should enable the tree's performance to approach that of an append-only log.

 #### Compaction Table Overlap